Hachette Book Group

-Hachette Book Group, Inc. (HBG) is a publishing company owned by Hachette Livre, the largest publishing company in France, and the third largest trade and educational publisher in the world.
-Hachette Livre is a wholly owned subsidiary of Louis Hachette Group, controlled by the French Bolloré family, which also controls Universal Music Group, Havas, and Canal+.
+Hachette Book Group, Inc. (HBG) is an American-based publishing company owned by Hachette Livre, the largest publishing company in France, and the third largest trade and educational publisher in the world.
+Hachette Livre is an indirect subsidiary of Louis Hachette Group, controlled by the French Bolloré family, which also controls Universal Music Group, Havas, and Canal+.
 HBG was formed when Hachette Livre purchased the Time Warner Book Group from Time Warner on March 31, 2006.
 Its headquarters are located at 1290 Avenue of the Americas, Midtown Manhattan, New York City.
 Hachette is considered one of the "big five" publishing companies, along with Holtzbrinck/Macmillan, Penguin Random House, HarperCollins, and Simon & Schuster.
-In one year, HBG publishes approximately 1400+ adult books (including 50–100 digital-only titles), 300 books for young readers, and 450 audiobook titles (including both physical and downloadable-only titles).
-In 2017, the company had 167 books on the New York Times bestseller list, 34 of which reached No. 1.
+On an annual basis, HBG publishes approximately 1400 adult books (including 50–100 digital-only titles), 300 books for young readers, and 450 audiobook titles (including both physical and downloadable-only titles).
+In 2017, the company had 167 books on The New York Times Best Seller list, 34 of which reached No. 1.

 History

-The earliest publisher to eventually become part of the Hachette Book Group was Little, Brown and Company, founded in 1837, acquired by Time Inc. in 1968.
+As part of Time Warner

 Kinney National Company (rebranded in 1972 as Warner Communications) had acquired the Paperback Library in 1970 to form Warner Books.
 In 1982, CBS Publications sold off Popular Library to Warner.

-In April 1985, Warner Books relaunched Popular Library starting out with five other books plus the reprint of Question of Upbringing continuing each month with the follow volumes from A Dance to the Music of Time series by Anthony Powell.
-Also, two books would be issued per month from Popular's new imprint, Questar, for science fiction.
+In April 1985, Warner Books relaunched Popular Library.
+Questar was Popular's new imprint for science fiction.
 Also in 1985, Warner acquired audiobook publisher Network for Learning and renamed it Warner Audio.

+Time Warner was formed in 1989 by the merger of Time Inc. and Warner Communications.
+This brought in the earliest publisher to eventually become part of the Hachette Book Group, Little, Brown and Company, founded in 1837 and acquired by Time Inc. in 1968.

+Publisher Macdonald & Co. was bought in 1992 to become part of the Time Warner Book Group UK, and in 1996 the various branches merged to become Time Warner Trade Publishing, later renamed as AOL Time Warner Book Group.